-Supervised Machine Learning Models: Historical rocket performance data, including temperature, pressure, and stress levels, are used to train supervised learning models that models are applied to real-time data streams during missions to identify potential issues.
+• Supervised Machine Learning Models: Historical rocket performance data, including temperature, pressure, and stress levels, are used to train supervised learning models that predict the likelihood of system failures.
+These models are applied to real-time data streams Improvements in Launch Accuracy during missions to identify potential issues.

-Health Monitoring and Failure Prediction: Improvements in Launch Accuracy The health of critical rocket components, such as engines and tanks, is continuously monitored by AI systems, which use predictive algorithms to determine when maintenance or part replacement is necessary.
+Health Monitoring and Failure Prediction: The health of critical rocket components, such as engines and tanks, is continuously monitored by AI systems, which use predictive algorithms to determine when maintenance or part replacement is necessary.
 This reduces downtime and enhances the reliability of • reusable rockets.